-- 16. The City's investments earned interest of \$0.3M for the month of December 2021, marginally above budgeted earnings of \$0.2M, as cash balances for the year to date have remained higher than anticipated when the budget was prepared. - 17.
-The budget for 2021/22 represents a substantial reduction on prior years, in anticipation of earning lower returns on the portfolio due to the reduced rates on offer in the market.
-In early 2022, there have been signs of small improvements in medium to long term investment rates of return.
-However, short term investment returns are expected to remain supressed in the immediate future.
+17. The City's investments earned interest of \$0.3M for the month of April 2022, which is above budgeted earnings of \$0.2M, as cash balances for the year to date have remained higher than anticipated when the budget was prepared.

+18. The budget for 2021/22 was substantially reduced from that of prior years, in anticipation of lower returns on the portfolio, due to the reduced rates on offer in the market.
+In early 2022, there have been signs of small improvements in medium to long term investment rates of return, however short term investment returns are expected to remain supressed for the immediate future.